CodingColton/document-labeler/README.md

 4. Input relevant information
 5. Done!
 Now look at your documents in the "DOCUMENTS-GO-HERE" folder.
    They should be correctly renamed and labeled.

+*NOTE: to sample how this works, run the 'main.py' file with the test pdf documents included in the "DOCUMENTS-GO-HERE" folder.*